GET THE ANGLE ON FISHING IN MT. WASHINGTON VALLEY

 Silver Lake - Madison

 Lake and rainbow trout are abundant in this nearly 1000 acre cold water lake, as well as smallmouth bass, perch, pickerel and bullheads.
-Boat access is from the public beach on the south end of the lake.
+Boat access is from the public launch on the south end of the lake.
 Take Route 41 south from Silver Lake and turn left on East Shore Drive.
-The public beach is on the left.

 Note that throughtout the summer, Great Glen Trails offers fly fishing clinics for those who would like to learn the sport.